shotover/shotover-proxy/docs/src/dev-docs/end-to-end-overview.md

 ### Reading a message

-The first thing [ValkeyDecoder::decode](https://github.com/shotover/shotover-proxy/blob/026327ff78046d29e9a7613baecca506c874d05b/shotover/src/codec/valkey.rs#L98) does is attempt to [parse a valkey message from the beginning of the bytes](https://github.com/shotover/shotover-proxy/blob/026327ff78046d29e9a7613baecca506c874d05b/shotover/src/codec/valkey.rs#L100).
+The first thing [ValkeyDecoder::decode](https://github.com/shotover/shotover-proxy/blob/026327ff78046d29e9a7613baecca506c874d05b/shotover/src/codec/valkey.rs#L98) does is attempt to [parse a Valkey message from the beginning of the bytes](https://github.com/shotover/shotover-proxy/blob/026327ff78046d29e9a7613baecca506c874d05b/shotover/src/codec/valkey.rs#L100).
 This is done by calling [decode_bytes_mut](https://docs.rs/redis-protocol/latest/redis_protocol/resp2/decode/fn.decode_bytes_mut.html) from the `redis-protocol` crate.
 There are a few possible return values: